kimdcottrell/foundation-six-pack/README.md

 # What is this?
 ------

-Foundation 6 compiled using webpack and working with browser-sync and .php files, instead of the usual gulp + 500 plugins + webpack setup.
+Foundation 6 compiled using webpack and working with browser-sync and .php files, instead of the usual gulp + 500 plugins + webpack setup that pretends you just write code with .html files.

 This solves a few problems from the [setup built into Foundation Zurb template](https://github.com/zurb/foundation-zurb-template):